10 items you shouldn’t put down the drain (but probably do)

-While it’s safe to assume most people wouldn’t deliberately put produce stickers in the drain, they can easily slip down the kitchen sink when you wash your fruit and veg.
+While it’s safe to assume most people wouldn’t deliberately put produce stickers in the drain, they can easily slip down the sink when you wash fruit and veg.
 This is problematic as they are generally made of plastic and therefore do not biodegrade.
 These pesky produce stickers can compile with other drain wastage to eventually block drains.

 Remember to put stickers in the bin prior to washing fruit and veg or make use of a sink strainer to catch them for you.

 This ranges from feminine hygiene products to cotton balls but, it is wet wipes in particular that have proven to be a huge problem for fatbergs in the UK.
 Even wipes that claim to be ‘flushable’ can pose more of a risk to drain blockages since they encourage a misconception that these are safe to flush.
 In reality, these so called ‘flushable’ wipes will often contain plastic which means they do not biodegrade quickly.
-In 2017, an investigation into UK sewer blockages found that wet wipes accounted for 93% of the material causing blockages.
+Back in 2017, an investigation into UK sewer blockages found that wet wipes accounted for 93% of the material causing blockages.